Beside the Mountain

 Are fruit popsicles healthy?

-Fruit popsicles can be healthy, it depends on all of the ingredients in the popsicle.
+Fruit popsicles can be healthy, depending on all of the ingredients in the popsicle.
 Stay away from any fruit popsicles with added refined sugars, dyes, and ingredients you cannot pronounce.
-A healthy popsicle will be made with real fruit especially whole fruit (including fiber not just juice).
+A healthy popsicle will be made with real fruit, especially whole fruit (including the fiber).

 Homemade dark red sweet cherry popsicle yogurt dipped sitting on ice.